Getting Started

 WHO TEACHES EDGE COURSES?

-Highly-qualified, certified CNP teachers work closely with students and parents to provide a personalized, customized, and flexible schedule curriculum.
-Teachers will be certified in the specific area in which they are teaching.
-Teachers monitor student progress using a variety of means including virtual meetings, email, or phone calls.
+Highly-qualified, certified CNP instructors work closely with students and parents to provide a personalized, customized, and flexible schedule curriculum.
+Instructors will be certified in the specific area in which they are teaching.
+Instructors monitor student progress using a variety of means including virtual meetings, email, or phone calls.

 WHAT IS THE ROLE OF THE PARENT/GUARDIAN?